Compare TRADE.COM Versus SPREADEX and IC Markets broker accounts.

 Trade.com Vs SpreadEx MAM Account

-Trade.com does offer clients MAM accounts, while SpreadEx does offer clients MAM accounts.
+Trade.com does offer clients MAM accounts, while SpreadEx does not offer clients MAM accounts.

 Trade.com Vs SpreadEx ECN Account

 The primary purpose of ECN accounts is to provide traders with faster execution speeds and better pricing by connecting them directly to the market.
 ECN accounts allow traders to exploit the tightest spreads and access the deepest liquidity pools.